1894 Michigan Wolverines football team: Game 11: at Chicago

-Post-season
+After the season

 After totaling seven wins in 1892 and again in 1893, Michigan's nine wins in 1894 marked the highest win total in Michigan football history to that time.
 In an article on Inter-Collegiate Athletics in the Middle West, Reuben M. Strong of Oberlin College wrote, "Michigan University, without doubt, deserves the honors of first place in foot-ball for '94.
 Wisconsin University would make a close second.
 Unfortunately the two did not meet, as Michigan is inclined to give more attention to the Eastern colleges of late."

 In April 1895, the report by the treasurer of the University of Michigan Athletic Association showed a cash balance of $1,013.17.
 Receipts for the year totaled $5,613.17, with game receipts comprising $4,100.
 Expenditures included $3,350 for "trips and foot-ball expenses," $560 for a coach, $440 for the training table, and $150 for printing.